depictio/depictio/README.md

 ```

-Modify the `.env` file to update the environment variables:
+Modify the `.env` file to update the environment variables.
+The following variables are mandatory to be set:

 ```